 “Our results show there’s incredible potential here for the development of new cancer-fighting therapeutics that can deliver lasting power and precision.”

-The gold-based compounds also inhibit the action of an enzyme found in cancer cells, thioredoxin reductase, that is linked with cancer progression and the development of drug resistance.
+The gold-based compounds also inhibit the action of an enzyme found in cancer cells, thioredoxin reductase, which is linked with cancer progression and the development of drug resistance.

 In addition, the molecules have strong anti-inflammatory properties, giving them a dual therapeutic effect and potential application in the treatment of chronic inflammatory conditions like arthritis.